We encourage you to familiarize yourself with how the security permissions in IT Glue work.

 Auditing security permissions

 The Global section of your account can be used to audit security permissions.
 From Global > Assets, you can navigate to any type of asset to see data across all organizations.
-If you have a lot of results to view, use the columns to filter and sort the data.

 The padlock icon that indicates an item's security can be found on the far right of each list view.
 The padlock icon is closed if an item is secured beyond the default-level restrictions.
 If the padlock icon is open, the item inherits its organization-level security restrictions.
 You can hover over the padlock icon to see who on your team has access to that item via a tooltip.